Woltvint/uu-secret-manager/README.md

 # 8. List all stored secrets
 repo-secret-manager list

+# 9. Modify an existing secret (by custom name)
+repo-secret-manager modify "db-password" "new-database-password-456" "Updated database password"

-# 9. Export secrets to CSV for backup
+# 10. Export secrets to CSV for backup
 repo-secret-manager export ./secrets-backup.csv

-# 10. Work with a different repository
+# 11. Work with a different repository
-repo-secret-manager -r /path/to/other/repo add "another-secret" repo-secret-manager -r /path/to/other/repo list
+repo-secret-manager -r /path/to/other/repo add "another-secret" repo-secret-manager -r /path/to/other/repo add "my-secret-name" "another-secret" repo-secret-manager -r /path/to/other/repo list
 ```